-- (1) Amounts represent cash bonus opportunities provided to NEOs in 2021 under our annual bonus program.
+(1) Amounts represent cash bonus opportunities provided to NEOs in 2022 under our annual bonus program.
 There are no threshold payouts, as partially met goals can receive a score based on the partial achievement.
 Target payment amounts assume goal attainment of 100% of the corporate and individual (as applicable) performance goals.
 Maximum payment amounts assume goal attainment of 140% of corporate performance goals and 100% of individual goals (as applicable).
-The criteria used to determine the amount of the annual bonus payable to each NEO for 2021 is described above under "Compensation Programs and Decisions-Annual Bonus (Non-Equity Incentive Plan Compensation)."
-The actual amounts earned for 2021 are disclosed in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table. - (2) These RSUs vest over four years in four equal installments beginning on the first anniversary of the grant date. - (3) These stock options vest over four years in four equal installments beginning on the first anniversary of the grant date. - (4) The grant date fair value was computed in accordance with ASC Topic 718, Compensation-Stock Compensation.
-The assumptions we used in valuing stock options and restricted stock unit awards are described in Note 10 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+The criteria used to determine the amount of the annual bonus payable to each NEO for 2022 is described above under "Compensation Programs and Decisions-Annual Bonus (Non-Equity Incentive Plan Compensation)."
+The actual amounts earned for 2022 are disclosed in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.

+(2) These RSUs vest over four years in four equal installments beginning on the first anniversary of the grant date.